whatwg/sg/IPR Policy.md

 ### 3.1.
 Contributors and Workstream Participants

 Commencing 2018-01-11, the [IPR Policy] becomes effective and all [Contributors][contributor] and [Workstream Participants] must execute the [Contributor and Workstream Participant Agreement][cw-agreement] in order to contribute or participate in [Workstreams][Workstream].
-To help ensure that appropriate licensing commitments are secured from all [Contributors][contributor], individuals may [Contribute][contribution] independently to a [Living Standard] only if they do not [work in the field of Web technologies] as an employee, contractor, or agent of another person or legal entity (as set forth in the [Contributor and Workstream Participant Agreement][cw-agreement]).
+To help ensure that appropriate licensing commitments are secured from all [Contributors][contributor], individuals may [Contribute][contribution] independently to a [Living Standard] only if they (a) do not [work in the field of Web technologies] as an employee, contractor, or agent of another person or legal entity; or (b) have been invited by the [Steering Group] to participate in one or more WHATWG [Workstreams][Workstream] (in both cases, as set forth in [Contributor and Workstream Participant Agreement][cw-agreement]).

 ## 4. Copyright